 So now I know enough to tell the BJJ Cavewife that we need to start eating broccoli sprouts because they contain a potent chemical called sulforphane which can decrease inflammation, increase excretion of toxins, reduce cancer risk, potentially kill cancer cells, and possibly protect us from neurodegenerative disorders.

-Since she’s been putting out so much top notch content for FREE that I’ve benefited from, I was eager to donate to her site to support her work.
+Since Rhonda’s been putting out so much top notch content for FREE that I’ve benefited from, I was eager to donate to her site to support her work.